What are fringe benefits?

 Fringe benefits are additional benefits or compensation on top of an employee’s regular salary or wages for work they do.
 Some examples of common fringe benefits are employer-paid group term life insurance, taxable gym memberships, and taxable transportation benefits.
 Fringe benefits are generally considered taxable, unless a specific exemption applies.
 Taxable fringe benefits must be reported on Forms W-2 and 940.
 We strongly recommend that employers consult with their accountant or tax advisor to confirm if the benefits they offer are indeed taxable and what the taxable amount is that should be reported.

 Check out the IRS' Employer's Tax Guide to Fringe Benefits, for more information.

-Many fringe benefits are considered taxable income, and are therefore subject to federal income tax, Social Security tax, and Medicare tax.
-The value of many taxable fringe benefits must be reported in Boxes 1, 3 and 5 of Form W-2.
-Fringe benefits may also be subject to taxation under the Federal Unemployment Tax Act (FUTA) and reported by employers on line 3 of Form 940.
+Many fringe benefits are considered taxable income, and are therefore subject to Federal Income tax, Social Security tax, and Medicare tax.
+Fringe benefits may also be subject to taxation under the Federal Unemployment Tax Act (FUTA).

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.